 There are two major types of debt: secured and unsecured.
 One is effectively anchored by your property: A creditor can seize it then sell it if you default and stop paying on the loan.
 An unsecured creditor has less of a safety net.

 Knowing the difference is important when you're borrowing money and prioritizing debt repayment.

-The Difference Between Secured and Unsecured Debts
+What's the Difference Between Secured and Unsecured Debts?

 You might give more priority to unsecured debts if you're making extra payments to pay off some debt.
-Unsecured debts sometimes have higher interest rates that makes it expensive to spend a long time paying these off.
-Even when you're in debt repayment mode, it's important to keep up the minimum and installment payments on all your accounts.
+Unsecured debts often have higher interest rates, so they can take longer to pay off.
+This can result in higher amounts paid overall because interest continues to accrue monthly.